 - Bill Hunt

-Paramount and Showtime have set Episodes: The Complete First & Second Seasons for DVD release on 1/8 as well.
+Warner and BBC Video have set Twenty Twelve: The Complete First Season for DVD only release on 1/15 (SRP $34.98).

 - Bill Hunt